-It could be argued that the automotive is currently facing the biggest period of change it has seen since Henry Ford created the production line.
+It could be argued that the automotive industry is currently facing the biggest period of change it’s seen since Henry Ford created the production line.
 All major automotive companies, as well as many technology companies, are piling investments into autonomous driving.

 Carwow is a simple, but very effective idea.
 As a prospective buyer of a new car, you visit the Carwow website and input details of your desired car.
 The website then emails your requirements to dealers who have registered with them.
 The dealers respond with an offer of a price for that car, while the site only displays the first 5 offers so that shoppers aren’t overwhelmed with options.

-Through the site customers can communicate with the dealers, view their ratings and reviews, and even negotiate with the dealer further to get a lower price.
+Through the site, customers can communicate with the dealers, view their ratings and reviews, and even negotiate with the dealer to get a lower price.
 The offers cover all purchasing options, including cash and finance, and most of the dealers deliver your car to you for free.

-As you can imagine, this has not gone down all that well with some automotive brands, as it can eat into margins.
-In 2016 Carwow reported BMW to the Competition Markets Authority (CMA), claiming that BMW was preventing dealers from selling through Carwow.
-After an investigation by the CMA, BMW made a u-turn and allowed their dealers to participate.
+As you can imagine, this hasn’t gone down all that well with some automotive brands, as it can eat into margins.
+In 2016, Carwow reported BMW to the Competition Markets Authority (CMA), claiming that BMW was preventing dealers from selling through Carwow.
+After an investigation by the CMA, BMW made a U-turn and allowed their dealers to participate.

 Today’s consumers are much more tech-savvy and are likely to have significantly researched their car purchase online before visiting any dealer.
 In recent years, most car manufacturers have simplified their offerings where most options are bundled into packages rather than requiring the purchaser to choose from a long list of extras.
 Car brands have been investing in their websites; creating slick user experiences and usable configurators.